 This intensive two day course on sheep keeping will give you a solid grounding for getting started and up to speed with current good practice.
 We will cover the essential topics of legal and statutory requirements, the shepherd’s year, tools and equipment, sheep handling, healthcare, breeding, land management & fencing for sheep, choosing your first sheep and more.
 There will be lots of time working with, handling and observing our different breeds of sheep and you’re encouraged to ask a raft of questions.
-Whether you are planning a flock of six sheep or 100, or already have a few and now know the questions you want answered, this course aims to leave you feeling confident in making those early sheep keeping decisions and to appreciate the practicalities of living and working with sheep
+Whether you are planning a flock of six sheep or 100, or already have a few and now know the questions you want answered, this course aims to leave you feeling confident and appreciate the practicalities of living and working with sheep

 10.00 Start the day

 - Tea/coffee.
 Introductions: understanding your sheep keeping ambitions

-- Basic tools and equipment: from dagging shears to handling equipment, weigh scales and trailers
+- Tools and equipment: from dagging shears to handling equipment, weigh scales and trailers

 - Sheep handling: moving, penning, handling for health checks, body condition scoring, weighing, teeth/tits/toes, foot care, dagging, tagging, dosing, injecting and more